 The faster a student gets hired at a good job, the faster they can start repaying their contract.
 If a student doesn’t find a qualifying job during a predetermined time frame known as the payment window, the school never gets paid.

-The aligned risk and reward differ from private or federal student loans, as ISA recipients only make payments once they have a job above the minimum income threshold.
+The aligned risk and reward differ from private or federal student loans, as ISA loan recipients only make payments once they have a job above the minimum income threshold.
 ISAs aren’t a job guarantee, but they incentivize schools to help students launch their careers quickly.